335743100/P1H-Word-Blitz/README.md

 # WordBlitz
-By Vaughn Chan, Jaylen Cheung, and Edison Lim
+By Edison Lim, Vaughn Chan, and Jaylen Cheung

 ArrayLists used in class EndScreen
 ArrayLists, LinkedLists, Queues, Arrays used in World GameWorld